sbercloud-terraform/terraform-provider-sbercloud/examples/vpc/elb/README.md

-## Example: Elastic Load Balancer (ELB) with 2 ECS in the backend servers group
+## Example: Elastic Load Balancer (ELB) with several ECS in the backend servers group

 ### Requirements